azh4r/flask-thumbmail-svc/README.md

 or any other IP address from outside docker such as:
     http://127.0.0.1:5000

-4. One can use curl to send an image file in the payload of a POST request to REST endpoint : http://127.0.0.1:5000/upload
+4. One can use curl to send an image file in the payload of a POST request to REST endpoint : http://127.0.0.1:5000/convert
+    Assuming you are in the parent directory of 'flask-thumbnail-svc' execute:
-    `curl -X POST -H 'Content-Type: multipart/form-data' -F "file=@flask-thumbnail-svc/input-images/painting_image1.jpg" http://127.0.0.1:5000/upload`
+    `curl -X POST -H 'Content-Type: multipart/form-data' -F "file=@flask-thumbnail-svc/tests/data/painting_image1.jpg" http://127.0.0.1:5000/convert`
     or
-    `curl -X POST -F "file=@flask-thumbnail-svc/input-images/painting_image1.jpg" http://127.0.0.1:5000/upload`
+    `curl -X POST -F "file=@flask-thumbnail-svc/tests/data/painting_image1.jpg" http://127.0.0.1:5000/convert`

 ### Architecture: